 2020 Selection for 2021 Intake

-The 2020 Selection Guidelines along with all relevant forms, regulations and policies are available via the GSA website.
+The 2021 Selection Guidelines along with all relevant forms, regulations and policies will be available via the GSA website.

-To apply for the PFET Program in trauma Surgery, visit the GSA website.
+To apply for the PFET Program in Trauma Surgery in 2021 for commencement of training in 2022, visit the GSA website.

 2020 Training Fee

 The GSA Board of Directors has approved the Training Fee of $2,500 (inc GST) for the 2020 PFET Program in Trauma Surgery.

 For all Trauma Training Program queries, please contact:

 General Surgeons Australia